pablo-s-dev/TicTacToe/README.md

 # TicTacToe

-A Tic Tac Toe game made with flutter.
+A Tic-tac-toe game made with flutter.